wsmitchell3/intro_to_postgis/README.md

 For instance, if you wanted to find the parcels within 100 meters of US-169 in Minnesota, that may not work well: MN-169 has a bounding box that would include the entire Twin Cities metro, and runs from the southern border to well north of Duluth.
 The vast majority of Minnesota parcels will fall within that bounding box.

 To address this problem, the feature with the big box should be made small, so the parcels and road are more comparable in size.
-Using the `ST_Segementize` and `ST_Subdivde` functions, we can chop up US-169 into 50 smaller pieces, and those pieces will be much better able to use the spatial index to speed up the querying.  `ST_Subdivide` also works with polygons, so you can take a big geometry (e.g. outline of Canada) and make it a bunch of smaller ones that will query much more easily, and then reconstitute it when needed.
+Using the `ST_Segmentize` and `ST_Subdivide` functions, we can chop up US-169 into 50 smaller pieces, and those pieces will be much better able to use the spatial index to speed up the querying.  `ST_Subdivide` also works with polygons, so you can take a big geometry (e.g. outline of Canada) and make it a bunch of smaller ones that will query much more easily, and then reconstitute it when needed.
 Additionally, if you have multipart geometries that make a feature have a broad spatial extent, breaking it apart into individual features may also give the performance boost you need.

 ### Vacuum Analyze